 Foster Kinship Logo

 Kinship Research

 Foster Kinship’s Founder and Executive Director Ali Caliendo, Ph.D., is an expert in the field of kinship care.
 She focuses her academic work on policy and practice issues affecting both public and private kinship care.
-A licensed foster parent and an adoptive parent herself, Alison is a frequent contributor to the local, state and national conversation on kinship and foster care.
+A former licensed foster parent, kinship caregiver, and adoptive parent of a child with additional needs, Alison is a frequent contributor to the local, state and national conversation on kinship care, foster care, adoption, and advocating for children with FASD.
 Learn more about Ali.

+Foster Kinship Logo